Certificate in Extended Studies in Visual Arts

 How to apply

-Submit the application fee along with your UFV application for admission form to the Admissions and Records (A&R) office.
-You can apply online or download an application form at ufv.ca/ar/admissions/apply.
-Application forms are also available from any A&R or Student Services office.
+Submit the application fee along with your UFV application for admission form to the Office of the Registrar (OReg).
+You can apply online or download an application form at ufv.ca/admissions/admissions/apply.
+Application forms are also available from any OReg or Student Services office.

 Additional documents required for a complete application: